dekoza/mtgpl/docs/_sources/STX.rst.txt

    −4: You get an emblem with "Whenever you cast an instant or sorcery spell, you may pay |mana_2|.
 If you do, copy that spell.
 You may choose new targets for the copy."

-:mtgtip:`Will, Scholar of Frost<https://c1.scryfall.com/file/scryfall-cards/border_crop/back/1/8/18c16872-3675-4a4d-962a-2e17ad6f3886.jpg?1617453294|https://scryfall.com/card/stx/156/rowan-scholar-of-sparks-will-scholar-of-frost?utm_source=api>`
+:mtgtip:`Will, Scholar of Frost<https://c1.scryfall.com/file/scryfall-cards/border_crop/back/1/8/18c16872-3675-4a4d-962a-2e17ad6f3886.jpg?1618326108|https://scryfall.com/card/stx/156/rowan-scholar-of-sparks-will-scholar-of-frost?utm_source=api>`
    Instant and sorcery spells you cast cost |mana_1| less to cast.

    +1: Up to one target creature has base power and toughness 0/2 until your next turn.

    −3: Draw two cards.

    −7: Exile up to five target permanents.
-For each permanent exiled this way, its controller creates a 4/4 blue and red Elemental Creature token.
+For each permanent exiled this way, its controller creates a 4/4 blue and red Elemental creature token.

 :mtgtip:`Selfless Glyphweaver<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/8/9/8982ff88-8595-4363-8cde-6e87fb57a2d8.jpg?1617400731|https://scryfall.com/card/stx/157/selfless-glyphweaver-deadly-vanity?utm_source=api>`